m1k3r0ss/tkinter_password_manager/README.md

 ### 2. Save Password

 Users can save their website credentials by entering the website URL, their email or username, and the password generated or manually entered.
-Upon clicking the "Add" button, the application prompts the user to confirm the details before saving them to a file named `data.txt`.
+Upon clicking the "Add" button, the application saves the credentials to a JSON file named `data.json`.
+If the file does not exist, it creates a new one.
+If the file already exists, it appends the new data to it.

+### 3. Find Password

+Users can search for previously saved credentials by entering the website URL and clicking the "Search" button.
+If the credentials exist, the application displays the corresponding email and password in a pop-up window.

-### 3. Security Disclaimer
+### 4. Security Disclaimer

 **Please Note:** This password manager does not use encryption and is not secure for storing sensitive information.
 It is intended for educational purposes only and should not be used to manage important passwords or confidential data.

-### 4. Cross-Platform Compatibility
+### 5. Cross-Platform Compatibility

 The application is designed to run on multiple platforms including Windows, Linux, and macOS.
 Instructions for running the application on different platforms are provided in the README.

-### 5. User Interface
+### 6. User Interface

 The user interface is built using Tkinter, providing a simple and intuitive interface for users to interact with the application.
-Users can easily navigate through the fields to enter their website credentials and generate passwords.
+Users can easily navigate through the fields to enter their website credentials, generate passwords, and search for saved passwords.